-Earning reward nights at a Marriott, Starwood or The Ritz-Carlton property is simple when you have a Marriott Bonvoy Boundless™ Credit Card.
+Earning reward nights at a Marriott, Starwood or The Ritz-Carlton property is simple when you have the Marriott Bonvoy Boundless® Credit Card.

-Cardholders collect 6X points per $1 spent when you use the credit card at over 6,700 participating properties.
-The card also gives 2X points per $1 spent on all other purchases, which means that even your everyday purchases can do double-duty helping you earn toward another free night stay.
-Those points don't expire unless you don't use your card for 24 months.
+Cardholders can collect up to 17X points per dollar spent when using the card at more than 7,000 participating Marirott Bonvoy properties.
+The card also awards 2X points per dollar spent on all other purchases, which means that even your everyday purchases can do double-duty helping you earn toward another reward night stay.

 Being a hotel rewards card, you'll want this card in your wallet when you're traveling.
 Why?
 The card gives you travel-related benefits to protect you when you're away from home and you can reap the benefits provided for your brand loyalty.

 The Marriott Bonvoy Boundless® Credit Card lets you redeem points for stays at more than 7,000 Marriott and The Ritz-Carlton locations, as well as Starwood-branded hotels around the world.
 That includes Four Points by Sheraton, Sheraton hotels, W Hotels and Westin hotels.

 Hotels within the Marriott Bonvoy program are separated by category with the lowest-cost locations (Category 1) starting at 7,500 points for a standard reward free night.
 The most luxurious locations are Category 9 and start at 45,000 points for a free night.
 You also get an additional free night in any hotel (up to a 35,000-point redemption value) each year after your account anniversary, which alone should more than offset your annual fee of $95.

 You can also use your points for airline miles, flights, car rentals and cruises when booked through the Marriott Bonvoy site, though your best value will likely be to redeem them for hotel stays.

 - Earn 125,000 bonus points after spending $3,000 on purchases within the first three months of account opening